revature-curriculum/primers-foundations/08-BinaryTree/04-Binary-Tree-Deletion.md

 # Deletion from a Binary Tree

-In theory, deletion from any data structure can seem as simple as find the element with the data matching what you want to `delete` and then `delete` it.
+In theory, deletion from any data structure can seem as simple as finding the element with the data matching what you want to `delete` and then `delete` it.
 However, when it comes to hierarchical data structures, we have to carefully consider how to reposition the other members of the hierarchy.
 For instance, if we have the following tree:

 <img src="./Images/completedTree.png">